Reviews You Can Rely On

 Construction Quality

-Trekking poles are worthless if they break, leading to less efficient travel.
+Trekking poles are worthless if they break.
 If you are carrying a heavy load across streams or through rough terrain, a broken pole could also be a serious safety concern.
 Furthermore, if your shelter system incorporates your poles into the design, as some modern lightweight backpacking tents do, then a broken pole might be a major inconvenience.
 After our extensive testing period, we have a good idea of which poles are the most trustworthy.

 The Black Diamond Pursuit's burly aluminum shafts and metal lever locks deliver excellent durability.